AmeyaShuklaXoXo/AmeyaShuklaXoXo/README.md

 - 👋 Hi, I’m @AmeyaShuklaXoXo
-- 👀 I’m interested in making products with impacts
+- 👀 I’m interested in making products with impact
-- 🌱 I’m currently learning to write quality code
+- 🌱 I’m currently learning to build scalable apps
 - 💞️ I’m looking to collaborate on everything interesting

 <!---